d12frosted/elpa-mirror/melpa/aes-readme.txt

 in the applications group.

 Emacs compatibility:
-Version 25.3.1 is recommended
+Version 27 is recommended
-Versions 25.3 and earlier have not been tested for quite some time
+Version 26 has not been tested
+Version 25 and earlier are incompatible

 This implementation allows additionally to the AES specification blocklengths of 24 and 32 bytes.